 PERSONAL CONDUCT IN THE LAW LIBRARY

 In consideration of others, quiet is expected throughout the Library.
 Users may engage in quiet conversation in person or by telephone as long as other users are not disturbed.
-Pagers, cell phones and PDAs should be turned to vibrate.
-Photocopiers / scanners or other equipment should be used as quietly as possible.
+Pagers, cell phones and PDAs should be turned to vibrate or silent mode.
+Photocopiers/scanners or other equipment should be used as quietly as possible.
 If a conversation or use of a device can be heard by patrons more than 5 feet away, it is presumed to be disturbing to others.

 Appropriate attire, including shirts and shoes must be worn in the library.

 Animals, other than service animals assisting persons with disabilities, are not permitted in the library.

 Children must be under the control and supervision of a responsible adult at all times.

 Beverages in covered, spill-proof containers are allowed.
 The eating of food and the chewing of gum are prohibited.